boleideng94/personal-website/content/home/vision.md

 **Metamaterials** are a class of structural materials with exotic properties, where their macroscopic physical characteristics arise from the <u>precise geometric design of their microstructures</u>.

 ![](metamaterials_gallery.png)
-### My role in this
+### Our role in this
-My lab will leverage *artificial intelligence* and *machine learning* for multi-scale design and optimization of metamaterial meso-structures.
+Our lab will leverage *artificial intelligence* and *machine learning* for multi-scale design and optimization of metamaterial meso-structures.
 ![](algorithm.png)
 We will primarily focus on their **nonlinear mechanical properties**, including *nonlinear dynamics*, *multi-stability*, and *fracture*.
 Additionally, we will explore how to leverage these characteristics to develop *ultra-strong/tough while lightwseight metamaterials*, design *robot systems* based on metamaterials, and even develop materials with **physical intelligence** capable of *memory*, *computation*, and *decision-making*.